DeepaGheewala/Election_Analysis/README.md

  >  ***To get distinct list of counties and count votes for each county***
  >  1. Read each county value from the extracted row and check if the previous county name is same as the current.
  >  2. Once we have all the list of counties and corresponding vote countes
- >	 - Iterate through each county to find the percentage of Votes
+ >   > Iterate through each county to find the percentage of Votes
- >	 - compare and find the winning county
+ >   > Compare and find the winning county
+ >
- >  3 Lastly write into the file
+ >  3. Lastly write into the file

    ***Refer Code Snippet to [Find County Votes and Winner](#Find-County-Votes-and-Winner)***